Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 6. Lie about offers

-Yes, some real estate agents lie about offers.
+Yes, some real estate agents lie about an offer.

-This tactic is used to instill FOMO (fear of missing out) in a buyer.
+This game is used to instill FOMO (fear of missing out) in a buyer.

-The buyer’s agent will strongly sense that the buyer is very interested in the house.
+The buyer’s agent strongly senses that the buyer is very interested in the house.

 Then, they’ll promptly contact the agent selling the house.